Natawin/Eyes-Detection-for-Anisocoria/README.md

 ## Usage Instructions
 ### 1.Ensure that the input images are consistent:

-+Both eye images should have the same aspect ratio.
++ Both eye images should have the same aspect ratio.
 + The zoom level should be the same for both images (e.g., if the left eye is zoomed at x1, the right eye should also be zoomed at x1).
 + The distance between the camera and the eyes should be consistent for both images.